Ezpcy/ollama-agent/Readme.md

 # 🤖 Advanced Ollama AI Assistant

 A powerful, extensible AI assistant that integrates with Ollama to provide intelligent system automation, development tools, and much more.
-This enhanced version includes advanced model parameter control, comprehensive tool support, and LLM-powered tool selection.

 ## ✨ Features